TheElderRoll/CorralPort/README.md

-# CoralPort
+# CorralPort
-Port of "Coral" game to C language.
+Port of "Corral" game to C language.